mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

-# Generalized_K-means_on_Graphs
+# Generalized k-means on Graphs
-Generalized K-means on graph is an algorithm that utilizes centrality measures such as PageRank, harmonic centrality, etc to obtain k-means clustering algorithm to directed and undirected graphs.
+Generalized K-means on graph is an algorithm that utilizes centrality measures such as PageRank, harmonic centrality, etc to obtain a k-means-like clustering algorithm to directed and undirected graphs.

 The details of the algorithm are described in the paper :